 - Medicaid: To be eligible for Medicaid, you must: 1) live in New Jersey; 2) be a U.S. national, citizen, permanent resident, or legal alien; 3) need healthcare/insurance assistance; and 4) earn very little income.
 You can also qualify for Medicaid if the eligibility status applies to you and you’re pregnant, responsible for a child 17 years old or younger, or you have a disability or a family member in your household has a disability.

 We Can Help You with Health Insurance Coverage After a Divorce

 Every divorce is unique.
 If both you and your spouse work for employers offering medical insurance, it may not be a big concern in your divorce.
 If your marriage lasted many years and one of you didn’t work, or had a low-paying job, and suffers from a chronic condition or disability, health insurance could be a major source of disagreement and stress.
 If you have children, which coverage and plan will they be on short and long term and who contributes towards the cost of the children’s portion of the health insurance is a topic for discussion in the divorce with your lawyers.

-At MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC, our attorneys have decades of experience representing divorcing spouses facing health insurance issues.
+At Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC, our attorneys have decades of experience representing divorcing spouses facing health insurance issues.
 We are committed to finding solutions that take into account everyone’s concerns.
 We are skilled negotiators who look for win-win outcomes and tenacious litigators who fight for our client’s interests.
 To learn more about how we can help, call us at 201-880-9770 today.